BiRG/Metabolomics-Analysis-Toolbox/dont_distribute/pk_fnd_exp/data/README.txt

 ==== Class Equalization

-There are an overabundance of windows not ontaining peaks.
-Let the number of peaks in the spectrum be S.  To even the class prior probabilities, only a random subset of S non-peak-containing windows was chosen to accompany those windows that did have a peak.
+There are an overabundance of windows not containing peaks.
+94.7% of the windows do not have a peak.
+Let the number of peaks-containing windows in the spectrum be S (3412).
+To even the class prior probabilities, only a random subset of S non-peak-containing windows was chosen to accompany those windows that did have a peak.
+(There is a minor bug in the program that resulted in there being only 3411 windows that do not contain a peak).

 === two_spectra_window_65.arff